 Located on the western coast of South America, Peru is one of the world's most biologically diverse countries.
 Its biodiversity can be organized into four main biomes.
 Geographically, Peru is traditionally described in terms of three broad longitudinal regions: the Costa, the Sierra, and the Amazonia.

 Suriname is located on the northeastern Atlantic coast of South America and is its smallest sovereign state.
 The geography of Suriname consists of rainforests, savanna, and coastal swamps.
-Its forest cover is approximately 90%, the highest of any nation in the world.
+Its forest cover is approximately 90%, the highest of any nation worldwide.

 The Caribbean, or West Indies, is a region of the Americas that consists of several groups of islands within or bordering the Caribbean Sea, plus The Bahamas and Turks and Caicos Islands, which are in the Atlantic Ocean.
-The region includes more than 700 islands, islets, reefs, and cays.
+The region includes over 700 islands, islets, reefs, and cays.

-Uruguay is located in the Southern Cone of South America on the continent's southeastern Atlantic coast.
-Much of the country is a gently rolling plain that represents a transition from the almost featureless Argentine pampas in the west, to the hilly uplands of southern Brazil in the east.
+Uruguay is located in the Southern Cone of South America on the southeastern Atlantic coast.
+Much of the country is a gently rolling plain that represents a transition from the almost featureless Argentine pampas in the west to the hilly uplands of southern Brazil in the east.